BryanWilhite/nodejs/aurelia_minimal/README.md

 ```

-In order to present these three files, it takes 9000 files, upwards of 60MB.
+In order to present these three files, it takes over 9000 files, upwards of 60MB.
 These come from this setup sketch:

 ```bash